Session MCP Server

 -

-Generate a Space REST API Key
+Generate a Space Automation API Key

 Enable the Automation App